 - If you have blood in your diarrhoea or vomit.

 - If you have severe tummy (abdominal) pain.

-- If you have severe symptoms, or if you feel that your condition is getting worse.
+- If you have severe symptoms, or if you feel that your condition is becoming worse.

 - If you have a persisting high temperature (fever).

 - If your symptoms are not settling; for example, vomiting for more than 1-2 days, or diarrhoea that does not start to settle after 3-4 days.

 - If you are elderly or have an underlying health problem such as diabetes, epilepsy, inflammatory bowel disease, kidney disease.

 - If you have a weakened immune system because of, for example, chemotherapy treatment, long-term steroid treatment, HIV infection.